searchisko/searchisko/documentation/basic_principles_and_architecture.md

 ### Long-term content persistence support
 Guaranteed long-term persistence of content is necessary for some data sources where it's hard or impossible to obtain the content again in the future.
-One example is blog posts obtained usng the RSS protocol.
+One example is blog posts obtained using the RSS protocol.
 The DCP supports this via the "Persistence back-end" component.
 The "Reindexator" component is able to rebuild search indices from data stored here.

 ### Zero downtime upgrade process